WDD 131: Dynamic Web Fundamentals

 Testing

 Test the application by adding and removing chapters.
-Hard refresh and empty the cache the page and see if the chapters persist.
-You can also erase all application localStorage content under the Applications tab in DevTools.
+Perform a hard refresh to clear the cache and verify the chapters persist.
+You can also view and delete all localStorage content in the Application tab of DevTools.

 Optional Resources